-- (1) The agency representative must provide the applicant household with a notice of denial in accordance with § 1.3.6 of this Part. - d.
-The notice must inform the household of the following: - (1) The period of disqualification; - (2) The right to reapply at the end of the disqualification period; and - (3) The right to a fair hearing. - 6.
-Participating Households - a.
-In the case of a participating household, the agency representative must determine whether any household member voluntarily quit their job or reduced their work effort while participating in the program, or in the time between application and certification. - b.
-If the agency representative determines that a member of the household voluntarily quit their job while participating in the program or later discovers a quit occurred within sixty (60) days prior to application or between application and certification, they provide the household with a notice of adverse action as specified in § 1.14 of this Part, within ten (10) days after the determination of a voluntary quit is made.
-Such notification must contain: - (1) The particular act of noncompliance which was committed; - (2) The proposed period of disqualification; - (3) The actions which may be taken to end or to avoid the disqualification: and, - (4) Specification that the household may reapply at the end of the disqualification period. - c.
+6. Participating Households

+- a.
+In the case of a participating household, the agency representative must determine whether any household member voluntarily quit his/her job or reduced his/her work effort while participating in the program, or in the time between application and certification. - b.
+If the agency representative determines that a member of the household voluntarily quit his/her job while participating in the program or later discovers a quit occurred within sixty (60) days prior to application or between application and certification, s/he provides the household with a notice of adverse action as specified in § 1.14 of this Part, within ten (10) days after the determination of a voluntary quit is made.
+Such notification must contain:

+- (1) The particular act of noncompliance which was committed; - (2) The proposed period of disqualification; - (3) The actions which may be taken to end or to avoid the disqualification: and, - (4) Specification that the household may reapply at the end of the disqualification period. - c.
 Except as otherwise specified in this Section, the period of ineligibility is determined according to § 1.11.5(B) of this Part beginning with the first (1st) of the month after all normal procedures for taking adverse action have been followed. - 7.
-Each household has a right to a fair hearing to appeal a reduction or termination of benefits due to a determination that the head of household voluntarily guit their job without good cause.
+Each household has a right to a fair hearing to appeal a reduction or termination of benefits due to a determination that the head of household voluntarily quit his/her job without good cause. - a.

-- a.
 If the participating household requests a fair hearing and the agency's determination is upheld, the disqualification period begins with the first (1st) of the month after the hearing decision is rendered. - 8.
-Persons who have been disqualified for quitting a job must carry their sanction with them if they join a new household.

-C. Good Cause for Voluntary Quit
+Persons who have been disqualified for quitting a job must carry their sanction with them if they join a new household. - C. Good Cause for Voluntary Quit - Good cause for leaving employment includes the good cause provisions specified in § 1.11.5 of this Part and resigning from a job that does not meet the suitability criteria specified in § 1.11.8 of this Part.
+Good cause for leaving employment must be substantive, not solely an allegation, and includes: - a.
+Discrimination by an employer based on age, race, sex, color, handicap, religious beliefs, national origin or political beliefs; - b.
+Work demands or conditions that render continued employment unreasonable, such as working without being paid on schedule; - c.
+Acceptance by the primary wage earner of employment, or enrollment of at least half-time in any recognized school, training